 I support all of the above forms of involvement.
 Therefore, I will strive to do the following:

 - 1. Provide an environment that allows for positive communication with the teacher, parents, and students. - 2.
-Provide consistent discipline as outlined in the student handbook, and support the positive student citizenship skills as identified on the PBIS STARS. - 3.
+Provide consistent discipline as outlined in the student handbook, and support the positive student citizenship skills - 3.
 Community Organization(s) Agreement